 GPOs that are enforced will be applied to a lower-level container even when the ‘Block Inheritance’ option is enabled for that container.
 Learn how you can force a group policy update from here.

-By default, both Computer Configuration and User Configuration policy settings of a GPO are enabled and applied to all users and computers present in the container in which the GPO is linked.
-But, situations may arise in which the GPO has to be disabled for a particular period of time.
+By default, both the Computer Configuration and User Configuration policy settings of a GPO are enabled and applied to all users and computers present in the container in which the GPO is linked.
+But, situations may arise in which the GPO has to be disabled for a particular period.
 To disable a GPO, follow these steps: